Master of Education

 Class schedules can accommodate students who are working professionals—and the coursework features hands-on, interactive learning among outstanding faculty and highly engaged peers.

 Who the Master of Education Program Is For

 This program is a place for educators who want to refine their craft, broaden their skills, and become more effective in their practice.
 In Westminster's program, you can select a specialization: Adult Learning, Special Education, TESOL, or Trauma, Resilience, and Restorative Justice.

 What Are the Benefits of the Master of Education Degree Program?

 - Put theory into practice.
 Boost communication skills, instructional methodologies, technologies, and subject-area content.

 - Customize your coursework.
 Tailor a curriculum toward your own needs and goals.

 - Gain from a program that works with you.
 Experience small class sizes and accommodating schedules that support your success.

-Most students finish the MEd. program in 5 semesters, but schedules can be adapted for a longer time frame and can vary depending on which certificates, credentials, or endorsements are pursued.
+Completion time: Most students finish the Master of Education program in 5 semesters, but schedules can be adapted for a longer time frame and can vary depending on which certificates, credentials, or endorsements are pursued.